Washington, DC Hospital Negligence Lawyer

 What Types of Hospital Negligence Can Result in a Medical Malpractice Claim?

-Misdiagnosis is the most common form of medical malpractice, making up 33% of cases.
-Misdiagnosis occurs when employees do not have the time, resources, or experience needed to diagnose a patient properly.
-This can result in a patient receiving a delayed diagnosis or having to deal with expensive, evasive treatments that were unnecessary.
+Misdiagnosis is the most common form of medical malpractice, causing harm to an estimated 800,000 patients each year.
+It occurs when employees lack the proper time, resources, or experience to diagnose a patient.
+This can result in a patient receiving a delayed diagnosis or having to deal with expensive, invasive treatments that were unnecessary.

 Other types of hospital negligence include: